Arrangedgodly/rhymebook-chakra/README.md

 ## Link to the Project
 This project can be found at [Rhymebook](rhymebook.graydonwasil.com)

+The repository for the backend can be found at [Rhymebook API](https://github.com/Arrangedgodly/rhymebook-api)

 ## About the Project
 Rhymebook is a free notetaking service that functions similar to Google Keep or Evernote with additional features.
 We utilize the [Datamuse API](https://www.datamuse.com/api/) to find suggested terms based upon user input.